-Shares of 58.com Inc. (NYSE: WUBA) soared nearly 10% to $54.64 per American depositary share on the news that an investor group backed by Warburg Pincus and General Atlantic entered a deal to take it private, valuing the company at around $8.7 billion.
+Shares of 58.com Inc. (NYSE: WUBA) soared nearly 10% to $54.64 per American depositary share on the news of an investor group backed by Warburg Pincus and General Atlantic entering a deal to take it private, valuing the company at around $8.7 billion.

-Under the deal, stockholders in China's largest online marketplace for classifieds will receive $56 for each ADS, representing a premium of around 20% from the first buyout proposal offered to the company in April.
+Under the deal, stockholders in China’s largest online marketplace for classifieds will receive $56 for each ADS, representing a premium of around 20% from its first buyout proposal it was offered in April.

 The consortium also includes Ocean Link Partners and 58.com’s founder Jinbo Yao, which jointly controls 44% of the company’s voting power.
 The consortium group has also received up to $3.5 billion in loan commitments from Shanghai Pudong Development Bank Co. to help pay for the purchase.